-MUT 1641 Jazz Improvisation I (Y) 2 cr.
+MUT 1641 Jazz Improvisation I (Y)

-Prerequisite: permission of instructor.
+Prerequisite: consent of instructor.
 Corequisite: MUN 1710.
 This course is designed to introduce the concepts of jazz improvisation through chord-scale theory and relationships.
 The technical application of major scales, pentatonic scales, blues scales and modal scales to fundamental chord progressions will serve as the basis by which to create improvisatory solos.
 Two contact hours.

-MUT 1642 Jazz Improvisation II (Y)
+MUT 1642 Jazz Improvisation II (Y) 2 cr.

-This course is a continuation of MUT 1641.
-The course introduces the application of harmonic and melodic scales, diminished scales, whole tone scales and be-bop scales to chord progressions and jazz standards.
+Prerequisite: MUT 1641 and consent of the instructor.
+Corequisite: MUN 1710.
+This course is a continuation of Jazz Improvisation I. The course introduces the application of harmonic and melodic scales, diminished scales, whole tone scales and be-bop scales to chord progressions and jazz standards.
 Chord-scale substitute concepts will provide comprehensiveness to this advanced study.
 Two contact hours.

-MUT 2126 Music Theory III (Y)
+MUT 2116 Music Theory III (Y)